jsoma/n8n-nodes-opik/README.md

 - **Trace** – start a trace with rich input metadata and end it with output/error details.
 - **Span** – log nested spans (LLM/tool/agent/general) including token usage, metadata, and tags.
-- **Prompt** – fetch any prompt or a specific version from the Opik prompt library.
+- **Prompt** – fetch any prompt or a specific version from the Opik prompt library and see the resolved template immediately in the “Prompt Text” preview.
 - **Guardrail** – run PII detection or topic moderation checks and receive violations/redacted text.
 - **Feedback** – log numeric feedback for traces or spans (accuracy, relevance, quality, etc.).